Discovery Point Blog

 Give your child the chance to appreciate and enjoy the bounty they’ve produced, no matter how small it is.
 If they’ve grown flowers, suggest that they place a few in a vase on the dinner table so everyone can enjoy them.
 Or, they can press and dry some of the petals as a souvenir of an exciting summer.
 If edible products are the result of their gardening efforts, ensure they are able to participate in preparing and serving their crops, even if there’s only a bite or two for each family member.

 Looking for more ideas?
 There are plenty of online resources directed at promoting children’s education through gardening.
-Kidsgardening.org is a great place to start.
+Sisters Grimm is a great place to start.
+Kidsgardening.org is a great gardening resource, as well.
 With a little bit of creativity and patience, you can help open up a whole new world to your child that leads to an increased appreciation of the beauty that nature has to offer.